Next Course Date:

 About the instructor

-Karen Finck, APRN, CNS, is an expert in psychiatric nursing and president of HCS.
+Karen Finck, APRN, CNS, is an expert in psychiatric nursing.
 An engaging speaker, Ms. Finck lectures throughout Minnesota on mental health topics.
 She adeptly uses humor and presents real-life anecdotes from her experiences in the field.
 She provides not only an understandable theoretical framework, but offers practical approaches as well.